 Nausea is one of the most common pregnancy symptoms that almost all women experience.
 The urge to throw up at odd times could lead to some discomfort during such times.
 Increased levels of the hormone progesterone and changes in abdominal structure cause digestive problems during the initial stages of pregnancy.
 You may also experience constipation or gas, either only during the early months or throughout your pregnancy.
 An enhanced sense of smell can make you feel further nauseous.
-You may retch at the smell of tea, coffee, and perfumes, commonly
+You may retch at the smell of tea, coffee, and perfumes, commonly.

 Vaginal bleeding also indicates that your menstrual cycle has not yet been completely silenced and that it will be a couple of weeks more before your menstrual cycle shuts down for the next several months.
 Vaginal bleeding during early pregnancy suggests an active pregnancy.
-So yes, you could experience some spotting or bleeding during the first month of your pregnancy
+So yes, you could experience some spotting or bleeding during the first month of your pregnancy.

 After a missed period, a noticeable symptom of pregnancy is tender breasts and sore nipples.
 In fact, the areolas around the nipples turn darker and appear spotted.
-The tenderness in the breasts is a result of an increased amount of hormones estrogen and progesterone
+The tenderness in the breasts is a result of an increased amount of hormones estrogen and progesterone.

 You may blame the hormones estrogen and progesterone for all the tiredness and mood swings during early pregnancy.
-You may feel irritable, angry or sad at the drop of the hat during such times.
-If you recognize these symptoms, you may as well guess that pregnancy is the reason
+You may feel irritable, angry, or sad at the drop of the hat during such times.
+If you recognize these symptoms, you may as well guess that pregnancy is the reason.

 After a missed period, if you feel dizzy and light-headed without any obvious reason, you may be pregnant.
 In the initial stages of pregnancy, your blood circulation system makes a lot of effort to produce and circulate an adequate amount of blood.
-This leads to a low blood pressure resulting in light-headedness
+This leads to a low blood pressure resulting in light-headedness.

 All these symptoms put together, or considered individually, should make you raise your eyebrows and question your status – pregnant or not.
 Taking the pregnancy test soon will help you ascertain the status, emphatically.
 A visit to your gynecologist will further cement this!

 During the first month of your pregnancy, the only sign that you’re pregnant is usually a missed period.
 You won’t see any changes in your belly just yet.
-The uterus which is normally located behind the bladder will remain there until around 5-6 weeks’ of pregnancy.
+The uterus, which is normally located behind the bladder will remain there until around 5-6 weeks of pregnancy.
 After this, it moves upwards and forwards.